 “Behavioral triggered emails are both relevant and effective.
 The email address is the key to get from anonymous clicks to actionable campaigns (via customer data profiles).
-What many marketers haven’t realized is that with the email address, you can “stitch” historical anonymous behaviour to the user’s profile.
-Say, for instance, a visitor browses your website, and adds a product to their cart without logging in.
-Web behavior is stored in a cookie or logged through device fingerprinting.
-If their email is collected in a subsequent session, the marketer can use the information from those cookies to start sending more targeted emails – like an abandoned cart email – from day one.”
+With an email address, you can stitch historical anonymous behavior to the user’s profile.
+If a visitor browses your website and adds a product to their cart without logging in, that behavior is stored in a cookie or logged through device fingerprinting.
+If their email is collected in a subsequent session, the marketer can use the information from those cookies to start sending abandoned cart emails from day one.”

 These kinds of personalized incentives, product recommendations, and time-optimized offers are most effective when you begin by collecting data with email at the center.